StevenACoffman/small/README.md

 Alpine Docker container inspired by [this excellent article](https://medium.com/@chemidy/create-the-smallest-and-secured-golang-docker-image-based-on-scratch-4752223b7324)

 ### Wanna get **real** small?
-If you add upx to your builder, you can shrink the binary even more:
+If you add upx to your builder stage, you can shrink the binary even more:
 `upx --brute app`
-This is slow and minutely impacts startup time and resources.
+This is is very slow to build and minutely impacts startup time and resources.

+However, you can often fit the result on a floppy disk, so that's cool.